hestiacp/hestiacp/docs/docs/server-administration/dns.md

 Error: api connection to slave.domain.tld failed
 ```

-By default, API access has been disabled for non-local IP addresses.
-Please add your IP address to the **Allowed IP addresses for API** field in the server settings.
+By default, API access is disabled for non-local IP addresses.
+On your **Slave**, add ther IP address of your **Master** to the **Allowed IP addresses for API** field in Server settings -> Configure -> Security -> System -> Allowed IP addresses for API and press Save.